wkloh76/oricommjs_components/README.md

    - `web_` for web application.
    - `desktop_` for desktop application.

-3. For web server design,copy [coresetting.toml.example.web][coresetting-web] file and rename to `coresetting.toml`.
+3. For web server design,copy [web.toml.example][coresetting-web] file and rename to `coresetting.toml`.

-4. For desktop application design,copy [coresetting.toml.example.desktop][coresetting-desktop] file and rename to `coresetting.toml`.
+4. For desktop application design,copy [desktop.toml.example][coresetting-desktop] file and rename to `coresetting.toml`.

 ### Start coding